-Straighten Out Your Financial Records
+Straighten Out Your Financial and Tax Records

 One of the most stressful things about filing your taxes can be locating all the necessary documents.
-If you take the time now to find and organize the last few years’ tax returns, any receipts for business expenses, pay stubs, and other records of your financial activities, you will save yourself a headache down the road.
+If you take the time now to find and organize the last few years’ returns, any receipts for business expenses, pay stubs, and other records of your financial activities, you will save yourself a headache down the road.
 Now is the time to get your information in order.

 Contribute to Your Retirement